-Despite recent economic declines, RSU's financial position remains strong.
-Conservative management of fiscal resources has ensured cash reserves are sufficient to continue expansion of academic programs, offset cost increases, and relieve pressure to keep tuition and fee rates low.
+Despite these negative economic forces, RSU's financial position remains strong.
+Conservative management of fiscal resources has ensured cash reserves are sufficient to maintain quality academic programs, offset cost increases, and counter pressures to keep tuition and fee rates low.
 The university will continue to expand the energy management program in order to reduce energy costs and explore opportunities to reduce operating cost while continuing to provide quality services.